selfrefactor/rambda/README.md

 *4 failed Ramda.unless specs*

-> :boom: Reason for the failure: rambda doesn't have `R.of`
+> :boom: Reason for the failure: rambda library doesn't have `R.of`

 ### update